Europe has 'maybe six weeks of jet fuel left', energy boss warns - MyJoyOnline

 Dutch airline KLM said it will cancel 160 flights in Europe in the coming month due to rising fuel costs.

-It said this was less than 1% of its European flights, adding it was not experiencing a shortage of jet fuel.
+It said this was less than 1% of its European fights, adding it was not experiencing a shortage of jet fuel.

 Latest Stories